-In 2013, Land Services through the Solid Waste Office revised the brochures for HHW, recycling, demolition, and yard waste program.
+In 2014, Land Services through the Solid Waste Office revised the brochures for HHW, recycling, demolition, and yard waste program.
 In addition, the following are other activities accomplished by our office:

 - February, continued the \$5 coupon for services provided at the County Site.
 35,345 coupons were mailed.
 Part of the mailing included information on the area recycling programs and problem material management programs. - As part of each HHW event, all participants received the following items: - Trash bag for their car - County brochure on our HHW program - County brochure concerning Demolition and Yard Composting - Magnet with pertinent County Solid Waste Services listed - Bill Board campaign this year was concerning the HHW program. - Advertising of Landfill and used oil program in the Crosslake Area & Crow Wing County Fun Spot Map.
-Map distributed by the Crosslake Fire Fighters Relief Association. - Advertising of the used oil and HHW program in the Vacation Land Highway 6 Map. - Advertising of the recycling in Nisswa, Baxter and Brainerd Map. - Advertising of Landfill hours and services in the Northland Arboretum - ArbLIFE yearly four editions. - Monthly advertising (May - October) concerning HHW events through Brainerd Dispatch, Crosby Courier, Lakes Country Echo, and News Hopper.
+Map distributed by the Crosslake Fire Fighters Relief Association. - Advertising of the used oil and HHW program in the Vacation Land Highway 6 Map. - Advertising of the recycling in Nisswa, Baxter and Brainerd Map. - Advertising of Landfill hours and services in the Northland Arboretum - ArbLIFE yearly four editions.

-- Quarterly advertising concerning recycling and used oil program through the News Hopper. - February Press Release, Bites for Lights' Christmas Lights Recycling Program - March Press Release concerning Landfill summer hours. - April Press Release, the first HHW event on April 25th. - April Press Release, upcoming summer events scheduled at the Landfill. - May Press Release, Business Electronics day on May 15th. - May Press Release, Recycling within the County - May 4th, assisted in the Pequot Lake cleanup day. - June 1st, assisted in the Garrison cleanup day. - June 6th, MPCA training - "What's in your solid waste permit", Marv had an hour presentation, then a tour of our landfill. - June 15th, assisted in the City of Brainerd cleanup day. - July 7th, gave a presentation of Recycling/Landfill operations at the Nisswa Lutheran Church of the Cross. - July 16th, gave a tour of the County's solid waste disposal site to Central Lakes College class. - July 31 - Aug 4th, manned fair booth to promote the Counties integrated solid waste management programs.
-Fair Board, third year of having a recycling program for the fair.
-Our office provided containers for beverage container recycling this year. - Advertising of Landfill services in the Crow Wing County Fair Information Booklet. - Aug 31st Press Release concerning the fall business electronics event on Sept 19th. - Sept 10th, MPR (Minnesota Public Radio) did a package of stories on local renewable energy projects, including our landfill gas.
-It's called "Making Energy Local."
-Radio versions of these stories also came out.
-They also run additional stories, as blog posts. - Sept Press Release concerning the last HHW events on Oct 9th and 12th. - Oct Press Release concerning the Landfills winter hours of operations. - Dec, in coordination with Kenwood Recycling, and Sunrise Sertoma accomplished an advertising campaign concerning the collection of Christmas lighting and extension cords.
+- Monthly advertising (May - October) concerning HHW events through Brainerd Dispatch, Crosby Courier, Lakes Country Echo, and News Hopper. - Quarterly advertising concerning recycling and used oil program through the News Hopper. - February Press Release, Bites for Lights' Christmas Lights Recycling Program - March Press Release concerning Landfill summer hours. - April Press Release, the first HHW event on April 30th. - April Press Release, upcoming summer events scheduled at the Landfill. - April 26th, had a display at the Earth Stewardship Celebration held at the Crosslake Presbyterian Church. - May 3rd, assisted in the Pequot Lake cleanup day. - May Press Release, Business Electronics day on May 21st. - May 22nd, gave a tour of the County's solid waste disposal site to home school kids. - June 7th, assisted in the Garrison cleanup day. - July 29 - Aug 2nd, manned fair booth to promote the Counties integrated solid waste management programs.
+Fair Board, fourth year of having a recycling program for the fair. - Advertising of Landfill services in the Crow Wing County Fair Information Booklet. - Aug 19th, Lakeland News did a story on recycling in the local area. - Aug 31st Press Release concerning the fall business electronics event on Sept 19th. - Sept 15th, gave briefing at the Crow Wing County Township Association of Township Officer fall meeting. - Sept 18th, gave a tour of the County's solid waste disposal site to home school kids. - Sept 25th, gave a tour of the County's solid waste disposal site to home school kids. - Sept Press Release concerning the last HHW events on Oct 9th and 12th. - Oct Press Release concerning the Landfills winter hours of operations.

-- Dec, in coordination with Minnesota Power, Brainerd Public Utilities, Crow Wing Power, Lake State Tree Service, Waste Management, Waste Partners, Nisswa Sanitation, Range Disposal, Blue Lakes Disposal, and Northland Arboretum accomplished an advertising campaign concerning the collection of Christmas trees.

-- Dec, mailing to some local businesses.
-They received the following:
+- Dec, in coordination with Kenwood Recycling, and Sunrise Sertoma accomplished an advertising campaign concerning the collection of Christmas lighting and extension cords. - Dec, in coordination with Minnesota Power, Brainerd Public Utilities, Crow Wing Power, Lake State Tree Service, Waste Management, Waste Partners, Nisswa Sanitation, Range Disposal, Blue Lakes Disposal, and Northland Arboretum accomplished an advertising campaign concerning the collection of Christmas trees. - Dec, mailing to local businesses.